Handmade "Sapphire Unicorn" Jianzhan Tea Cup

 Furthermore, the qualities of the teacup soften the water, making it more alkaline, smooth, and flowing.
 When comparing the water side by side with a regular porcelain teacup, the difference doesn't go unnoticed.
 The precious aroma of the tea becomes more evident.

 NOTE: This teacup is handmade.
 It makes each teacup truly unique and one of a kind.
-Please make sure to pick the style that you like the most.

 NOTE: Avoid using detergents when cleaning.